espolsaametlles123/catchthesquare/README.md

 - `style.css` – Game design
 - `script.js` – Game logic
 - `pop.mp3` & `fail.mp3` – Sound effects
+- `all the icons` – Favicon for everything

 ## ✅ To Do